Kotlin/KEEP/proposals/context-sensitive-resolution.md

 ## Technical details

-We start by defining how the expected type is actually propagated, and then describe changes to the resolution for the new contextually-scoped identifiers.
+We start by defining how the expected and contextual type is actually propagated, and then describe changes to the resolution for the new contextually-scoped identifiers.

-### Expected type propagation
+### Expected and contextual type propagation

-In general, we say that the expected type of `e` must be `T` whenever the specification states _"the type of `e` must be a subtype of `T`"_.
+In general, we say that the **expected type** of `e` must be `T` whenever the specification states _"the type of `e` must be a subtype of `T`"_.
 In this section we formally describe the propagation of the expected type, that is, how the expected type of an expression depends on the expected type of its parent.

 For declarations, the expected type `T` is propagated to the body, which may be an expression or a block.
 Note that we only propagate types given _explicitly_ by the developer.